Iamsokhoun/Hospital_Management_System/README.md

 # Steps

 1. Clone the repository:
-2. Open the solution file in Visual Studio.
+2. Open SQL server and then create a new database name Hospital
-3. Create a new database name Hospital
+3. Run the SQL scripts provided in the [DatabaseScripts](DatabaseScripts) folder to set up the database.
-4. Run the SQL scripts provided in the [DatabaseScripts](DatabaseScripts) folder to set up the database.
+4. Open the solution file in Visual Studio.
-5. Build and run the project.
+5. Run the project.

 # Usage